 Dear Lilli,

-Your descriptions could indicate that the migraines are still quite aggressive and are taking up a lot of your son's energy.
-It is hoped that further improvement will occur over time.
-A change in therapy can also be considered.
-Activity and balance are generally welcomed.
-However, if your son is affected by the migraine, he should be able to retreat and rest.
+Your description suggests that the migraines are still quite severe and draining your son's energy.
+Hopefully, he will experience further improvement over time.
+A change in therapy could also be considered.
+Activity and relaxation are generally beneficial.
+However, if your son is significantly affected by the migraines, he should be able to withdraw and rest.

 Kind regards